DevNet Lab 17 -- Automated testing with pyATS and Genie

 ```

-If we need to update `pyats` after cloning the git repository, we can run these commands:
+If you need to update `pyats` later in the lab environment, you can run these commands:

 pyats version check